Jobscruze Blogs

 Most companies keep updated blogs and social media profiles so that they are able to share and discuss their industry, company culture.
 Use these materials as a way to research the overall personality of the company while you are being interviewed with a way to get a feel for the specific culture of the workplace.
 If you have questions about the workplace environment when conducting this research, kindly jot them down to ask during your interview with your hiring managers.

 Step 2.
-Know Your Values and Ask Questions
+Know Your Values And Ask Questions

 Self-awareness is one of the most fundamental qualities and most sought-after competencies that need to have in the workplace.
 Spending some time in reflective intensification about the career choices that you have made will give you a rough idea of the things that you value in your working life.

-Making note down of the requisite questions you would like to ask about the company and environment culture in the company that is important to you.
+Make note down of the requisite questions you would like to ask about the company and environment culture in the company that is important to you.
 These questions can range in topic from the software, operational method, and tools used by the company, to the policies and procedures that are followed in the company.

 Related: Questions to Ask a Recruiter